MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Scenario**: While ingesting sample files, duplicate readme.md files were found under different 'parent' sample paths.

-* **Resolution**: Review the files and determine if they are needed.
+* **Resolution**: Review the files and determine if they're needed.
 If not, delete the duplicate files.
 A PR has been raised to delete the second readme file residing in the /Images/ path.
 After the changes are pushed to the main branch, check and confirm the changes.

 * **Source**: [View](https://github.com/officedev/microsoft-teams-samples/issues/568)